On Four-dimensional Steady gradient Ricci solitons that dimension reduce: Introduction

 It turns out that it is important to study steady gradient Ricci solitons with maximal volume growth in order to prove Theorem \ref{theo-nonnegative Ricci}.
 We say that an $n$-dimensional steady gradient Ricci soliton $(M,g,f)$ satisfying condition (\ref{Ricci nonnegative outside K}) has \textbf{maximal volume growth} if the \textbf{asymptotic volume ratio (AVR)}

 where $V_x(r) = {\rm vol}\, B(x,r)$.
-We will show in Lemma \ref{AVR well defined} that the limit exists and does not depend on the basepoint $x$.
-We will prove in Proposition \ref{uniform vol ratio} that if $\AVR(g)>0$, then there is a uniform constant $c>0$ depending only on the geometry near $K$ such that
+We will show in Lemma \ref{AVR well defined} in the appendix that the limit exists and does not depend on the basepoint $x$.
+For such steady gradient Ricci solitons with uniform curvature decay, we will prove in Proposition \ref{uniform vol ratio} that if $\AVR(g)>0$, then there is a uniform constant $c>0$ depending only on the Ricci lower bound over $K$ such that

 For $4$-dimensional steady gradient Ricci solitons with maximal volume growth, we have the following rigidity theorem.